Reviewable/nodefire/README.md

 class NodeFire;

 /**
- * Creates a new NodeFire wrapper around a raw Firebase reference.
+ * Creates a new NodeFire wrapper around a raw Firebase Admin reference.
  *
- * @param {string || Firebase} refOrUrl The Firebase URL (or Firebase reference instance) that this
+ * @param {admin.database.Query} refOrUrl A fully authenticated Firebase Admin reference or query.
- *     object will represent.
+ * @param {Object} options Optional dictionary containing options.
- * @param {Object} scope Optional dictionary that will be used for interpolating paths.
+  * @param {Object} options.scope Optional dictionary that will be used for interpolating paths.
- * @param {string} host For internal use only, do not pass.
+  * @param {string} options.host For internal use only, do not pass.
  */
-constructor(refOrUrl, scope, host)
+constructor(ref, options)

 /**
  * Flag that indicates whether to log transactions and the number of tries needed.